Clément Magloire-Saint-Aude

-Clément Magloire-Saint-Aude (April 2 1912 - May 27 1971) was a Haitian surrealist-symbolist poet and writer.
+Clément Magloire-Saint-Aude (April 2, 1912 – May 27, 1971) was a Haitian surrealist-symbolist poet and writer.

 Biography

-Clément was born in Port-au-Prince on April 2, 1912.
-His father was the director of a prominent literary journal.
-In adulthood he adopted the name Magloire-Saint-Aude after a combination of his birth name and his mother's maiden name.
-As a writer, he became interested in Surrealism, and with his creation of the Haitian journal Les Griots (see griot, a West African storyteller) in 1937, eventually meeting surrealists like Aimé Césaire as well as André Breton on his visits to Haiti during the second world war.
+He was born in Port-au-Prince, Haiti, on April 2, 1912.
+His father was the director of the prominent literary newspaper Le Matin.
+In adulthood, Clément adopted the name Magloire-Saint-Aude after a combination of his birth name and his mother's maiden name.
+As a writer, Magloire-Saint-Aude became interested in Surrealism, and with his creation of the Haitian journal Les Griots (see griot, a West African storyteller) in 1937, eventually meeting surrealists such as Aimé Césaire, as well as André Breton, on his visits to Haiti during the Second World War.
 Magloire met Breton in accompaniment with Pierre Mabille (the then cultural adviser to the French Embassy) and Wifredo Lam.
 Upon this meeting, Breton, enamored with his work, got it published in a collection in the literary section of Le Figaro.